ll8464/GameGo/README.md

 Controller - The controller does not talk to the Repository.
 It interacts only with the Data Access Object and Service Layer.

 Log: The Game Endpoint cannot be found.
+This was a configuration issue.
+Added Configuration to the App file for each package which resolved the error.

+500 Error -Circular view path [game]: would dispatch back to the current handler URL [/game] again This error was caused by using @Controller instead of @RestController